rust-lang/rust/text/0000-replace-slice.md

   However, this trick can not be used with an inherent method instead of a trait.
   (By the way, what was the motivation for `Extend` being a trait rather than inherent methods, before RFC 839?)

-* Naming.
-  I accidentally typed `replace_range` instead of `replace_slice` several times while typing up this RFC.
-  Update: I’m told `splice` is how this operation is called.

 * The method could return an iterator of the replaced elements.
   Nothing would happen when the method is called,